duckdb/duckdb-web/docs/extensions/postgres.md

 CALL pg_clear_cache();
 ```

-> The old `postgres_attach` function is deprecated.
+> Deprecated The old `postgres_attach` function is deprecated.
 It is recommended to switch over to the new `ATTACH` syntax.